huntse/uncarved/content/articles/making_other_people_rich.md

 +++
-title = "Making other people rich" aliases = [ "/articles/making_other_people_rich" ]
-last_modified = "2006-04-23T08:38:07Z"
+title = "Making other people rich" description = "A basic understanding of economics can help you to be a happier and more successful person" aliases = [ "/articles/making_other_people_rich" ] last_modified = "2006-04-23T08:38:07Z"
 +++
-# Making other people rich

-## A basic understanding of economics can help you to be a happier and more successful person

 I was travelling on the tube one day when as is sometimes the case, a guy came into the carriage with a cup of change and started telling